|Instead of you cramming for a final exam, you will do a final video project, in order to bring the course to a creative and enjoyable end.

 Content, Length and Logistics

 - In order to submit your completed video project to your instructor, you should upload it to YouTube (or a similar video-sharing site) and send her/him the URL.
-If you are concerned about privacy, please upload the video as an "Unlisted Video."
-This means only people with the URL can find the video.
-See more info and instructions here (please email Vicki if this link is broken!).
+If you are concerned about privacy, please upload the video as an "Unlisted Video" so that only people with the URL can find the video (instructions here).

-- Your video should be roughly 5-7 minutes long
+- Your video should be roughly 5-7 minutes: longer is not necessarily better.

 - Your third essay will be the script of your video.